Hypanis plicata

-Hypanis plicata, the folded lagoon cockle, is a brackish-water bivalve mollusc of the family Cardiidae and is the only extant member of the genus Hypanis.
-It has an elongated oval or rounded-trapezoidal, rather thin and semitranslucent shell, up to 30–45 mm in length, with irregularly placed sharp triangular ribs.
-The species is widely distributed throughout the Caspian Sea where it lives at depths down to 30 m, less often down to 50–70 m.
-Originally, it was also present in the northwestern Black Sea, where it inhabited the Razelm-Sinoe Lake complex, the Dniester Liman and the Dnieper-Bug Liman, but by the 21st century these populations have largely declined due to human activity and are possibly extinct.
-H. plicata is a filter feeder that burrows into soft sediments or bores into hard clay, leaving its long, fused siphons on the surface.
+Hypanis plicata, the folded lagoon cockle, is a brackish-water bivalve mollusc of the family Cardiidae and is the only living member of the genus Hypanis.
+It has an oval, thin, semitranslucent shell, up to 30–45 mm in length, with irregularly placed sharp ribs.
+The species is found in the shallow parts of the Caspian Sea and was formerly common in estuaries and lagoons of the northwestern coast of the Black Sea, including the Razelm–Sinoe Lagoon complex, the Dniester Liman and the Dnieper–Bug Estuary.
+As of the 21st century, the Black Sea populations have largely declined due to human-driven salinity changes and may have become extinct.
+H. plicata is a mobile filter feeder that burrows into soft sediments or bores deep into hard clay, leaving its long, fused siphons on the surface and feeding on plankton and suspended detritus.
+The structure of its shell and the ability to bore into solid substrates resemble bivalves of the family Pholadidae, which is believed to be a result of convergent evolution.
+The species typically lives at depths down to 30 m.
 It is considered edible.
-The larvae, juveniles and adults are likely eaten by certain fishes.
+Its larvae, juveniles and adults likely act as a food source for bottom-feeding fish.